Welcome to the BMERC

-- To develop and apply computational methods for the analysis and design of structures, functions, interactions, regulation and evolution of biological macromolecules; and to use such understanding to contribute to the advancement of modern biological, engineering and medical sciences.
-In meeting these objectives, the BMERC is continually developing new computer-assisted analytical approaches that address basic problems in molecular biology.
+To develop and apply computational methods for the analysis and design of structures, functions, interactions, regulation and evolution of biological macromolecules; and to use such understanding to contribute to the advancement of modern biological, engineering and medical sciences.
+In meeting these objectives, the BMERC is continually developing new computer-assisted analytical approaches that address basic problems in molecular biology and biomedical engineering.

-- To connect basic sciences with engineering and medical applications.
+To connect basic sciences with engineering and medical applications.
 On the basic science side, BMERC has active collaborations with faculty from the Department of Chemistry (Profs.
-Whitty, Allen, Porco), the Department of Physiology and Biophysics (Prof. Marintchev).
+Adrian Whitty, Karen Allen, John Porco), the Department of Physiology and Biophysics (Prof. Assen Marintchev), the Department of Biology (Prof. Andrew Emili), and the Department of Mathematics and Statistics (Profs.
+Mark Kon and Julio Castrillon).
 Within engineering, BMERC collaborates with members of the Center for Information and Systems Engineering (CISE).
 In particular, we closely collaborate with Profs.
-Paschalidis, Herbordt (ECE Department), Vakili (Mechanical Engineering), and Frank-Kamenetskii (Biomedical Engineering).
+Yannis Paschalidis (ECE Department) and Pirooz Vakili (Mechanical Engineering).

 To provide collaborative research support and training to the Boston University and wider research communities, with focus on graduate students.